AllenZhangXL/StrVcharts/Instructions.md

 Email : xiaolong.zhang@supinfo.com
+I didn't change backend mock file , so you could use origin backend file.

 For this test , I use Vue-cli to build the project , And use axios to handle the post/get .